-- No cure has been found for atopic dermatitis.
-However, treatments and self-care measures can relieve the itching and prevent further flare-ups.
-For example, avoid harsh soaps, regularly moisturize your skin, and apply medicated creams or ointments.
+No cure has been found for atopic dermatitis.
+However, treatments and self-care measures can relieve the itching and prevent further outbreaks.
+For example, avoiding harsh soaps, regularly moisturizing your skin, and applying medicated creams or ointments will help.

 Atopic dermatitis of the chest